Broken WordPress standards

 The SEO Framework can detect incorrect usage of the title output.
 It tries to resolve this automatically, but sometimes that isn't enough.

-All this happens before it's being sent to the page visitor or crawler in less than 2 milliseconds.
+When the extension is active, it automatically looks for the title in your page's source and overwrites it when found.
+All this happens before your pages are sent to the page visitor or crawler, in less than 2 milliseconds.

 This software package is bundled with the Extension Manager.